MicrosoftDocs/microsoft-community-training/microsoft-community-training/learner-experience/pwa-app.md

 >
 > * Meta data for content in 'Recently Deleted' section would be retained for 90 days
 >
-> * Currently MCT supports offline download (in PWA) for PDF, EPUB, video, audio files.
+> * Currently CT supports offline download (in PWA) for PDF, EPUB, video, audio files.
 Plan to extend support for offline download for other formats (html, docx, xlsx, SCORM etc) is in roadmap.
 >
 > * Only Non-Graded Assessments can be taken and submitted offline.
 Graded Assessments can only be taken while online.